 A few years ago it’s like something changed in me.
 Noise was so unbearable!
-Specifically loud and sudden sounds.
-Everything is so loud and when it is sudden it can make me jump so violently I may drop/fling across the room whatever I am holding!
-One time I was holding a plate with cake on it (we were celebrating someone’s birthday) and a balloon popped causing me to fling my plate of cake into the air making a mess all over the floor.
+Specifically, loud and sudden sounds.
+Everything is so loud, and when it is sudden, it can make me jump so violently I may drop/fling across the room whatever I am holding!
+One time, I was holding a plate with cake on it (we were celebrating someone’s birthday), and a balloon popped causing me to fling my plate of cake into the air, making a mess all over the floor.
 What the heck was going on?
 This was not your typical “a really loud noise made me jump” like in a movie theatre.
-When I say “it makes me jump” I mean it causes my entire body to tense up so fast and tight that it’s like I jump, but it really is not the same.
+When I say “it makes me jump,” I mean it causes my entire body to tense up so fast and tight that it’s like I jump, but it really is not the same.

-I dealt with this for a while before finally asking my neurologist if it could be related to Multiple Sclerosis (MS) because it was so severe and I had always been the guy who never jumped or flinched at a loud and sudden sound even when watching a horror movie in the theatre!
-Very casually he said, “Yes, that’s called myoclonus”.
-I had glanced over that term in a neurology textbook but for whatever reason I never really looked into that term.
+I dealt with this for a while before finally asking my neurologist if it could be related to multiple sclerosis (MS) because it was so severe, and I had always been the guy who never jumped or flinched at a loud and sudden sound, even when watching a horror movie in the theatre!
+Very casually he said, “Yes, that’s called myoclonus.”
+I had glanced over that term in a neurology textbook, but for whatever reason I never really looked into that term.
 So I went home with a prescription for Klonopin (clonazepam) and started to further investigate.

-Have you ever been drifting off to sleep and started dreaming that you are walking down the sidewalk when you trip on a crack and as a result you suddenly wake up because you feel as if you are falling and so your legs jerk you awake?
-Usually, people refer to this as a “sleep start” but the technical term would be a myoclonic jerk.
-Here is an even more simple form of myoclonus that almost everyone has or will experience; ever have the hiccups?
-Hiccups are a common form of myoclonus.
+Have you ever been drifting off to sleep and started dreaming that you are walking down the sidewalk when you trip on a crack, and as a result, you suddenly wake up because you feel as if you are falling, and so your legs jerk you awake?
+Usually, people refer to this as a “sleep start,” but the technical term could be a myoclonic jerk.
+Here is an even more simple form of myoclonus that almost everyone has or will experience: ever have the hiccups?
+Hiccups are a common form of myoclonus.2

 What do I mean?
-Well if I were in a crowd of loud people I would be fine so long as nothing louder than the crowd pops out of nowhere.
-At the same time, if I were at a library where it is totally silent, the sound of someone dropping a pen on the table would make me jump because in a room so quiet the sound of that pen hitting the table is louder than the ambient sound in the library.
+Well if I were in a crowd of loud people, I would be fine so long as nothing louder than the crowd pops out of nowhere.
+At the same time, if I were at a library where it is totally silent, the sound of someone dropping a pen on the table would make me jump because in a room so quiet, the sound of that pen hitting the table is louder than the ambient sound in the library.

 Klonopin helps but only so much; dishes always seem to be more than that little yellow pill can handle.
-This affects me so severely that I spent a couple months experimenting with different material to help sound proof the walls of my room!
-One day it would be nice if I could move somewhere that I have enough land to not be too close to the neighbors barking dog or a busy street.
+This affects me so severely that I spent a couple months experimenting with different material to help soundproof the walls of my room!
+One day it would be nice if I could move somewhere that I have enough land to not be too close to the neighbor's barking dog or a busy street.
 I just want peace and quiet!

 Are you sensitive to sound?
 Have you talked to your neurologist about this?
 What are some of your least favorite sounds and how do you cope with them?